prayagnshah/rshiny-covid-deaths-2021/README.md

 # Deaths during the year 2021

-https://prayagnshah.shinyapps.io/rshiny-covid-deaths-2021/ - Link to see the filtered data of deaths canadian province-wise during covid-19
+https://prayagnshah.shinyapps.io/rshiny-covid-deaths-2021/ - Link to see the filtered data of deaths during covid-19 in Canada
 ## Deployment:

 [Shiny Server](https://www.shinyapps.io/) - Back end software that builds a web server for shiny apps